cail-umbc/MyPathApp/README.md

 # Project Setup Documentation

 This README outlines the necessary steps to set up and run the mobile application project.
-It includes instructions for cloning the project, installing dependencies, and running the application on an Android device.
-This guide also describes the architecture of the app, including its components and services.
+It includes instructions for cloning the project, installing dependencies, and running the application.

 ## Prerequisites
 Ensure the following tools are installed on your system before proceeding: